CodexThe Toolkit

 The Expansion Working command

-19 tools.
+20 tools.
 Broadens capacity across all three disciplines once the Onramp is reflexive.
 Most practitioners will find the Onramp and Expansion together sufficient for daily practice.

 The Full Practice Reference library

-Tribal CognitionGoodhart's LawAntifragilityTrust ThermoclineDefection CascadesAlignment Diagnostics+33 more
+Tribal CognitionGoodhart's LawAntifragilityTrust ThermoclineDefection CascadesAlignment Diagnostics+46 more

 03 // How Each Tool Is Defined

 The Codex Lens.
 Why the Meridian Range needs this tool.
 How Control and Decay specifically exploit its absence.
+This is what makes each entry distinctly Codex rather than a general reference.

 The Practice.
 How to apply it.
 Concrete enough to begin today.

 The Origin.
 Who developed it, when, and in what context.
+Acknowledgment, not biography.

 The Lineage.
 How the tool has been refined, challenged, or extended.
+No tool is presented as a finished product.

 The Integration.
 How this tool connects to other tools in the Codex.
+The connective tissue that makes the Toolkit a system rather than a list.

-04 // Living Practice
+05 // Living Practice

 The Toolkit is a living document.
 Tools are evaluated against clear criteria: does this help hold the Meridian Range, is it grounded in evidence, does it integrate with the framework, has it proven durable?
 Tools that meet these criteria are included.
 Tools that are superseded or undermined are retired.
 What you find here is the current best set.
 It will not be the last.